Lodoke/PiPico-IBM-Model-F-USB/README.md

  - Plug in the keyboard into the Pico and the Pico into the computer
  - Select the Raspberry Pi Pico in the Arduino IDE
  - Press the program button in the top left corner (Big Arrow)
  - Congratulations!
-You should have a function Model F XT -> USB adapter
+You should have a functional Model F XT -> USB adapter

 The Pico can be external to the keyboard and use a DIN connector to interface with the original cable, or it can be mounted internally to the keyboard.